 Park near Dire Spire and look for a trail heading east up the hill.
 This is hard to follow, but if you continue up the hill over large boulders, you will run into the correct wall.
 The divisions between formations are a little hard to discern, but this portion of the Rockphormation has most of its routes on the west face.
 This rock also has a few north facing routes if you continue around the northwest corner.

-14 Total Routes
+19 Total Climbing Routes

-Browse More Classics in White House Wall
+Browse More Rock Climbing Classics in White House Wall

-Tap and Die 5.12c 7b+ 27 IX- E6 6b Trad, TR, 1 pitch, 60'
+Tap and Die 5.12c 7b+ 27 IX- 27 E6 6b Trad, TR, 1 pitch, 60'

 Featured Route For White House Wall